Navy confirms UFO videos are real

 Someone initially says it is a drone, but then they are stunned to see it moving in strange, unfamiliar ways.

-Fravor said, “As we both looked out the right side of our airplane we saw a disturbance in the water and a white object oblong pointing north moving
+“As we both looked out the right side of our airplane we saw a disturbance in the water and a white object oblong pointing north moving,” Fravor said.

 The videos appear to show fast-moving, oblong objects captured by advanced infrared sensors.

 CNN reports that the Navy still doesn’t know what the objects are, and officials aren’t speculating.
-A navy spokesman simply confirming to CNN the objects seen in the various clips are “Unidentified aerial phenomena.”
+A Navy spokesman simply confirmed to CNN the objects seen in the various clips are “unidentified aerial phenomena.”

-The program has since been shut down, but it was run by a military intelligence official who told CNN they found compelling evidence that we quote “May not be alone.”
+The program has since been shut down, but it was run by a military intelligence official who told CNN they found compelling evidence that we “may not be alone.”